tylerfeese/Kaggle-Submissions/README.md

 # Kaggle-Submissions
 Python codes used for creating of submissions for Kaggle competitions

-KNN used for Titanic Survivors competition
+KNN used for final Titanic Survivors competition Decision Tree Regression model used for Final Housing Prices submission